sudharshan-chakra/Deep-Learning-Projects.PyTorch/README.md

 # A collection of Deep Learning projects in PyTorch
 * This repo contains a set of practice projects to help improve my understanding of the domain.
-* All the code here is implemented using PyTorch.
+* DL projects are implemented using PyTorch.
 * Data science projects are done using Pandas, MAtplotlib, and Seaborn

 ## Project List